joehahn/epi_int_lite/README.md

 10 January 2018<br />
 git branch=master

 ### Intro:

-This is epi_int_lite, which is the successor of the epi_int code that I had developed to simulate the dynamical evolution of gravitating rings, with this version of epi_int using all open source libraries.
+This is epi_int_lite, which is the successor of the epi_int code that I had developed to simulate the dynamical evolution of gravitating rings, with this version of epi_int now using all open source libraries.

 ### Installation: